 Choose one or several assets (e.g., stocks or cryptocurrencies) for the following exercises.

-Exercise 2.1 (Price time series) Choose one asset and plot the price time series using both a linear and logarithmic scale.
+Exercise 2.1 (Price time series) Choose one asset and plot the price time series using both a linear and a logarithmic scale.
 Compare the plots and comment.

 Exercise 2.2 (Return time series) Choose one asset and plot the linear returns and log-returns.
 Compare the plots and comment.